surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 you'll happen to find that it is likely to be located into loops.
 That's the same when we, as contributors, optimize PHP itself : we won't bother optimizing a part of code a few users will trigger, but better optimize the hot path : variable accesses, engine function calls, etc...
-Because in here, the very little micro-second earned will translate to final milli-seconds or even seconds, as such code is run tons of times (usually involving in loops).
+Because in here, the very little micro-second earned will translate to final milli-seconds or even seconds, as such code is run tons of times (usually involving loops).
 Except ``foreach()``, in PHP, loops are the same and lead to the same OPCode.
 Turning a PHP's ``while`` loop into a ``for`` loop is both useless and silly.
 Once more : profiling will tell you that.